OSQUAREG/Student-Management-API/README.md

 ```
 flask shell
-db.create_all()
 create_defaults()
 ```

-    Or simply go to your terminal with below commands:
+    Or simply go to your terminal and use below commands:

 ```
 flask db upgrade 8f7a4337fae1